-- 3/4 cup freshly grated sharp cheddar, Monterey jack, pepper jack, or similar cheese
+- 3/4 cup freshly grated sharp cheddar Monterey jack, pepper jack, or similar cheese

-- 6 taco-sized (about 8-inch) whole wheat low-carb tortillas (I used La Banderita brand)
+- 6 taco-sized about 8-inch whole wheat low-carb tortillas (I used La Banderita brand)

-- Optional, for serving: sliced avocado, chopped fresh cilantro, additional shredded cheese, additional chopped red onion, nonfat sour cream or plain Greek yogurt
+- Optional for serving: sliced avocado, chopped fresh cilantro, additional shredded cheese, additional chopped red onion, nonfat sour cream or plain Greek yogurt

 - Preheat your oven to 375 degrees F. Lightly coat a 9×13 baking dish with nonstick spray.
 Set aside.

 - Stir in the squash, garlic, chipotle chili powder, cumin, salt, and pepper.
 Sauté until the squash is softened but still has a bit of chew, about 6 to 8 minutes, stirring occasionally.
 Taste a few pieces of the squash to make sure it’s the right texture overall.
 Stir in the beans, cooking just to warm through, about 30 seconds.
 Remove from the heat.

 - Spread a thin layer of the enchilada sauce into the bottom of the prepared baking dish.
 Fill the tortillas with a heaping 1/2 cup of the squash and bean filling, roll snugly, then arrange side by side in the dish, seam-side down.
 Pour the remaining sauce over the top, then sprinkle the top with cheese.

-- To make vegan: Omit the cheese or use a nondairy cheese alternative.
+- TO MAKE VEGAN: Omit the cheese or use a non-dairy cheese alternative.

-- To make gluten free: Use certified gluten-free corn tortillas.
+- TO MAKE GLUTEN FREE: Use certified gluten-free corn tortillas.
 Since corn tortillas are smaller, you are likely to have more enchiladas.

-- Enchiladas can be assembled and stored unbaked in the refrigerator for up to 1 day or frozen for up to 3 months (let thaw overnight in the refrigerator).
+- TO MAKE AHEAD: Enchiladas can be assembled and stored unbaked in the refrigerator for up to 1 day or frozen for up to 3 months (let thaw overnight in the refrigerator).
 Top with red sauce right before baking (do not top, then refrigerate or freeze unbaked, or the enchiladas will become soggy).